iamlyt/SplitAndJoinToFindPositions/README.md

 - split() and join()

 ## Personal note

+*"I am aware that there are several other ways to achieve the same results.
+However, within this timeframe and current learning situation, this is the method I chose to perform."* - Loi

 Project was completed via **HyperSkill** course track **"Intro to Python"**.

-I am aware that there are several other ways to achieve the same results.
-However, within this timeframe and current learning situation, this is the method I chose to perform.

 Link to profile: https://hyperskill.org/profile/284914294